 1. “I Encourage Creativity In and Outside the Classroom”

-Creativity is an extremely important skillOpens in a new tab. to foster, especially for elementary school teachers with young students who have vibrant imaginations they have yet to outgrow.
+Creativity is an extremely important skill to foster, especially for elementary school teachers with young students who have vibrant imaginations they have yet to outgrow.
 Therefore, a great way for students to describe their teachers is that they support their creative endeavors.

 Encouraging creativity allows students to express themselves and helps young students develop their sense of self and embark on their lifelong journey of self-discovery.
 Creativity also promotes out-of-the-box thinking and problem-solving, which are essential skills students will need for the rest of their lives.